Koszul complexes and relative homological algebra of functors over posets: Introduction

 We begin in Section~\ref{S:RelHomAlg} by introducing the theory of relative homological algebra, including the notions of independence and acyclicity, covers and resolutions.
 Next, in Section~\ref{S:StdHomAlg} we recall standard homological algebra for functors indexed by finite posets.
 In particular, when the poset is an upper semilattice, we show how to compute Betti diagrams explicitly via Koszul complexes.
 In Section~\ref{S:FiltrationsSubfunctors}, we discuss in more depth resolutions and Betti diagrams of certain functors called filtrations.
 In particular, we study subfunctors, and discuss several important notions: supports of functors, upsets, and antichains.

-Section~\ref{S:GradedRelHomAlg} is the central part of this work, where we introduce the functor $\mathcal{P} \colon J^\op \to \Fun(I, \vect)$ described above.
+Section~\ref{S:GradedRelHomAlg} is the central part of this work, where we introduce gradings of the form $\parameterization \colon J^\op \to \Fun(I, \vect)$.
 We define the key properties of thinness and flatness, which will allow us to compute relative Betti diagrams over $I$ from standard Betti diagrams over $J$.

 Finally, we connect to other works in Section~\ref{S:Examples} by exhibiting how rectangles, lower hooks, and spread modules, among others, are handled in our framework.